madeofpendletonwool/PinePods/README.md

  - [x] Play Audio Files using Python - The python vlc package is used for this
  - [x] Record listen history and display user history on specific page
  - [x] Record accurate listen time.
 So if you stop listening part-way through you can resume from the same spot
- - [ ] Implement resume playback throughout all areas of the app
  - [x] Scrubbing playback from a progress bar - ft.slider()
  - [x] Add visual progress bar based on time listened to podcasts partly listened to
  - [x] Add Download option for podcasts.
 In addition, display downloaded podcasts in downloads area.
 Allow for deletion of these after downloaded
- - [ ] Add Queue, and allow podcasts to be removed from queue once added (Queue is added but you can't remove them from it yet)
+ - [x] Add Queue, and allow podcasts to be removed from queue once added (Queue is added but you can't remove them from it yet)
+ - [x] Create login screen
+ - [x] Check for and remove podcasts no longer available (This will be handled from scheduled cron job that queues)
+ - [x] Check user values when adding new user
+ - [x] Prevent user from being added without required info
+ - [x] Prevent submit for user from being hit without populated values
+- [x] Figure out why some podcasts don't appear in search (This was because of the old podcast index python package.
+Rebuilt using requests and now it works great)
+ - [ ] Implement resume playback throughout all areas of the app
  - [ ] Implement smoother scrolling with big list loading
  - [ ] Implement Episode view (Should be able to display html via markdown)
  - [ ] Implement download episode checking throughout
  - [ ] Implement saved episodes view
  - [ ] Allow local downloads, to just download the mp3 files direct
- - [x] Create login screen
  - [ ] Customize login screen
  - [ ] Theme settings
  - [ ] Admin area for User management